lit/lit.dev/packages/lit-dev-content/site/docs/templates/directives.md

 Repeats a series of values (usually `TemplateResults`) generated from an iterable, and updates those items efficiently when the iterable changes.
-When the `keyFn` is provided, key-to-DOM association is maintained between updates by moving DOM when required, and is generally the most efficient way to use `repeat` since it performs minimum unnecessary work for insertions and removals.
+When the `keyFn` is provided, key-to-DOM association is maintained between updates by moving generated DOM when required, and is generally the most efficient way to use `repeat` since it performs minimum unnecessary work for insertions and removals.

+If you're not using a key function, you should consider using [`map()`](#map).

 {% switchable-sample %}